-Whenever you share things to WordPress, Facebook caches your images on their servers and CDN.
-You can think of this the same way caching works on your site, sometimes you have to clear the cache to get things working again.
-The same sometimes goes for Facebook.
-If you make updates on your site, Facebook might still show an old image when you go to share it, this is because it doesn’t fetch new information, but rather serves up the information it already has cached.
+Whenever you share content with Facebook, it caches your images on its servers and Content Delivery Network (CDN).
+If you make updates on your site, Facebook might still show an old image when you go to share it.
+This is because it doesn’t fetch new information, but rather serves up the information it already has cached.

-Not sure if you are using Open Graph Meta Tags on your site?
-Well, you probably are, you just might not know it. 😉 If you are using a popular plugins like Yoast SEO or Social Warfare, these in fact automatically add these tags for you behind the scenes.
+Even if you are unfamiliar with Open Graph Meta Tags, you’re likely already using them.
+If you installed popular plugins like Yoast SEO or Social Warfare, these automatically add meta tags for you behind the scenes.

 Let’s take our website speed optimization guide as an example.
 If we look at the source code of that post, we can see the following data regarding Open Graph.
 Note: Open Graph uses different attributes, such as